Limmen/csle/docs/_docs/installing.md

 <p class="captionFig">
 Listing 22: Command to install all CSLE python libraries from PyPi.
 </p>

+To install the libraries one by one rather than all at once, follow the instructions below.

 Install `csle-base` from PyPi by running the command: